Kid Activities

 1 teaspoon vanilla flavoring

 Mix sugar and cocoa together… Stir in milk.
-Put mixture in a pot; add butter.
+Put the mixture in a pot; add butter.
 Heat until it comes to a full boil.
 STIR and cook for about two minutes.
 Do not let it burn.

 Turn off heat and MIX IN the remaining ingredients.